Deploying on HPCs

 Note: This can take a lot of time.
 If the connection to the HPC machine is not stable, you should use screen or similar to preserve your connection and you should pipe the output to a log file, e.g.:

-Note: It is not recommended that you try to deploy E3SM-Unified simultaneously on two different machines that share the same base conda environment (e.g. Anvil and Chrysalis).
-The two deployments will step on each other’s toes.
+Note: It is not recommended that you try to deploy E3SM-Unified simultaneously on two different machines that share the same deployment prefix.
+The runs will step on each other’s state.

 3. Check terminal output and validate that: